Fauna of Qatar: Livestock

-Livestock include camels, sheep, and cattle.
+Livestock include camels, sheep, goats and cattle.

+Arthropods

 Insects and arthropods in the Arabian desert habitat include scorpions, spiders (including the large Galeodes arabs), ants, bees, wasps, moths, butterflies and beetles.
 Scarab beetles (Scarabaeoidea) are the most common type of beetle on the peninsula and consume dung and plant material.

 Reptiles

 Reptiles include more than 100 lizard such as spiny-tailed agama, geckos, cobras, and horned vipers.